 A focused approach to investing in fintech as a theme

 We believe the most effective way to gain exposure to fintech’s secular growth story is by seeking companies that have financial technology at the core—not on the periphery—of their businesses.
-Our approach to investing in fintech as a theme focuses on companies where at least 80% of revenues are driven by financial technology sources, a large investable public market in and of itself.
+Our approach to investing in fintech as a theme focuses on companies in which at least 80% of revenues are driven by fintech sources, a large investable public market in and of itself.
 In fact, our team has identified a universe of approximately 150 companies that pass our percentage-of-revenue threshold.

 The areas of the fintech market driving our interest include payments, investment and lending, and financial infrastructure.
-In payments, over 75% of global consumer spending remains cash-based, leaving huge potential for further digitization.¹ Similarly, in investment and lending, roughly two billion adults worldwide don’t yet have access to a bank account, and digital transformation is just beginning to address the markets for capital and insurance.¹ Financial infrastructure offers the longest runway for growth, as most banks’ information technology systems were built in the 1980s and are ripe for improvements and upgrades.
-We’re also observing an inflection point as banks turn from defensive, regulatory-driven spending to offensive investment in growth.
+In payments, over 75% of global consumer spending remains cash based, leaving huge potential for further digitization.¹ Similarly, in investment and lending, roughly two billion adults worldwide don’t yet have access to a bank account, and digital transformation is just beginning to address the markets for capital and insurance.¹ Financial infrastructure offers the longest runway for growth, as most banks’ information technology systems were built in the 1980s and are ripe for improvement and upgrades.
+We’re also observing an inflection point as banks turn from defensive regulatory-driven spending to offensive investment in growth.

 Investing in fintech calls for expertise in financials and technology

-In our view, as the fintech industry continues its disruption of traditional financial services business practices, the opportunity set requires both research experience and long-term company relationships cutting across industries, regions, and market capitalizations, including late-stage pre-IPO and other private investments—many of which ultimately become public companies.
-Our ability to collaborate with our private market colleagues provides critical insight into the durability of public market fintech companies.
+In our view, as the fintech industry continues its disruption of traditional financial services business practices, the opportunity set requires both research experience and long-term company relationships cutting across industries, regions, and market capitalizations, including late-stage pre-IPO (initial public offering) and other private investments—many of which ultimately become public companies.
+Our ability to collaborate with our private markets colleagues provides critical insight into the durability of public market fintech companies.